serverless/serverless/docs/providers/spotinst/guide/variables.md

 ### 1. Node JS

-To access URL parameters in your NodeJS code you just need to put `event.query.['{Your Parameter Name}']` as needed
+To access URL parameters in your NodeJS code you just need to put `event.query['{Your Parameter Name}']` as needed

 ### 2. Python